-A wide range of colors will please even the most flamboyant golfer as well as the most conservative of us.
+A wide range of colors will please even the most flamboyant golfer and the most conservative of us.
 Colors range from traditional white to lime green.

 The low compression rating of 29 makes the Wilson Staff Duo one of the softest golf balls on the market.
 Golfers with a swing speed below 70 miles per hour will benefit most from this softcore.

-To increase your consistency and lower your scores it is recommended that you find the ball most suited to your swing speed, spin, and feel requirements, and fits into your budget.
+To increase your consistency and lower your scores, it is recommended that you find the ball most suited to your swing speed, spin, and feel requirements, and that fits into your budget.

-Callaway Hex Control golf balls may not be the latest in their range of excellent golf balls, but it offers sufficient technology to offer mid to high handicap golfers the opportunity to lower- their scores and handicap.
+Callaway Hex Control golf balls may not be the latest in their range of excellent golf balls.
+Still, it offers sufficient technology to offer mid to high-handicap golfers the opportunity to lower- their scores and handicap.

 Feedback on the golf ball that you play and your experience with the Callaway Hex Control golf ball will be highly appreciated in the comments section below.